Activity ratios measure how efficiently a company performs day-to-day tasks, such us the collection of receivables and management of inventory.

 2 Click competitor name to see calculations.

-The quarterly financial data for the period under review demonstrates notable variations in net sales, accounts receivable, and receivables turnover ratios.
+The analysis of the quarterly financial data shows distinct trends in net sales, accounts receivable, net, and receivables turnover ratios over the examined periods.

 - Net Sales